rdrigezariel/Python-Projects/README.md

 # Python-Projects
-This repository contains TTA python projects.
+ This repository will contain Python projects I complete from The Tech Academy course work.